Andros-Spica/ABM-tutorial-koeln-2022/README.md

 We increased significantly the `create-map` procedure, but we now have a process that is both flexible and controllable by user input.
 Yet, we still have a pending issue to solve.

-The fact that the `centralPatch` and `minDistOfLandToCentre` are local variables (`let`) and placed inside `ask patches [ <ACTIONS> ]` means that we are creating and destroying a different variable once for every patch.
+The fact that the `centralPatch` and `minDistOfLandToCenter` are local variables (`let`) and placed inside `ask patches [ <ACTIONS> ]` means that we are creating and destroying a different variable once for every patch.
 We cannot use these variables (plural intended) outside their enclosing brackets and patches hold no memory of their values before or after this particular action.
 Does anything feel wrong about this?

 Besides taking unnecessary computational resources, this design does not generete any errors and, for now, is quite inofensive.
 However, while it can be easily solved in a short piece of code, it might become harder to find and have odd repercussions over other parts of our model later on.